svetoslavmanolov/Geo-Tracking-Application/README.md

 `npm install` - to install the required "Dependencies" \
 `npm start` - to start the app

+The application will then run in your browser on [http://localhost:3000](http://localhost:3000)\

 You will need `Google API Keys` to take advantage of the full functionality of the app.\
 For your convenience, open the application from the link provided.\
 [https://geo-tracking-application.vercel.app](https://geo-tracking-application.vercel.app)

-The application will then run in your browser on [http://localhost:3000](http://localhost:3000)\
-The page will reload when you make changes.
-You may also see any errors in the console.